nativefier/nativefier/.github/ISSUE_TEMPLATE/bug_report.md

  - Node.js: (for example: 13.10.1)
  - Npm: (for example: 6.14.7)
  - OS: (for example: Windows 10 build 1809)
- - Additional specificities: (for example: "I'm behind a proxy, with configuration X and protocol Y")
+ - Additional context: (for example: "I'm behind a proxy, with configuration X and protocol Y")